bodo-ai/PyDough/documentation/usage.md

 expressions or collections that the collection has access to.
 ```

 4d.
-Calling `explain` on PyDough code for a collection (example 4: calc).
+Calling `explain` on PyDough code for a collection (example 4: CALCULATE).

 ```py
 %%pydough